mkbabb/parse-that/README.md

 Our scheme is multifaceted and optimized depending upon a few factors:

-#### Using EEBNF
+#### Using BBNF

-Since EEBNF allows for one to easily grab ahold of the AST, we can optimize its structure rather easily.
+Since BBNF allows for one to easily grab ahold of the AST, we can optimize its structure rather easily.
 Left recursion is "removed" (it's actually just factored out) using a four-pass algorithm:

 -   1. Sort the nonterminals topologically
 -   2. Remove indirect left recursion